debianmaster/kuma-website/app/_src/guides/deployment strategies/blue-green.md

 ---
-title: Blue-green Deployment with Kuma
+title: Blue-green Deployment with Kuma in Standalone
 content_type: tutorial
 ---